Keyword Planning Basics

 A paid search campaign can give your business a quick short-term boost, helping you gain exposure to visitors searching for the relevant keywords in your campaign and increasing traffic.
 The more visitors & the more time they spend on your site is one of Googles ranking factors).

 The downside is that many people do not trust paid ads and won't click on them.
-I don't unless it's for a specific article I already want from the retailer who has placed the ad, even then I am still going to search to see if I can find it cheaper elsewhere.
+I don't unless it's for an item I want from the retailer who has placed the ad, even then I am still going to search to see if I can find it cheaper elsewhere.

-As advisors to small businesses, start-ups and tradespeople we advise only using paid for advertising if you a have carefully considered the implications of the campaign and have a set budget put aside for it.
+For small businesses, start-ups and tradespeople we recommend only using paid for advertising if you a have carefully considered the implications of the campaign and have a set budget for it.

 Keyword Planning Using Organic SEO

-This involves searching for relevant keywords then placing them in your.
+This involves finding relevant keywords then placing them in your.

 - Text: The content of your page

-- Headings & Subheadings: The H1 & H2 headings, these are the article title and subtitles for the paragraphs.
+- Headings & Subheadings: The H1 & H2 headings, the article title and subtitles for the paragraphs.

-- Image Alt Tags: The text you write in the Alt Tag bar in the image is the description that appears when the image doesn't load.
-Google only read up to 16 words so this should be your max and only include your keyword once.
+- Image Alt Tags: The text you write in the Alt Tag bar.
+This is the description that appears if the image doesn't load.
+Google only read up to 16 words so make this your max and only include your keyword once.

 - Meta Description: The 160 character snippet used to summarize a web page's content.
 Search engines use these snippets in search results to let visitors know what a page is about before they click on it.